 - With a first degree sprain, the ankle ligaments have been stretched but not torn.
 Mild swelling is associated with this sprain.

 - In a second degree sprain, a partial tearing of the ligaments occurs.
-There is moderate swelling and pain with this ankle sprain.
+Also, there is moderate swelling and pain with this ankle sprain.

 - With a third degree sprain, the ligaments have been torn or ruptured.
-There is significant swelling and the patient can usually not put weight on their ankle.
+Also, there is significant swelling and the patient can usually not put weight on their ankle.